Nadiem Makarim: Gojek

-In 2010 Nadiem created Gojek, which is today a decacorn company with a valuation of over US$10 billion.
+In 2010, Makarim created Gojek, which is today a decacorn company with a valuation of over US$10 billion.
 Gojek was first established as a call centre, offering only courier delivery and two-wheeled ride-hailing services.
 Today, Gojek has transformed into a super app, providing more than 20 services, ranging from transportation, food delivery, groceries, massage, house cleaning, logistics to a cashless digital payment platform called GoPay.

-Nadiem often uses a motorcycle taxi, known in Indonesia as an ojek.
-He saw this as a business opportunity and developed it into Gojek, which is founded in 2010.
+Makarim often uses a motorcycle taxi, known in Indonesia as an ojek.
+He saw this as a business opportunity and developed it into Gojek, which was founded in 2010.